Severson-Group/eMach/docs/source/EM_analyzers/inductance_analyzer.rst

     results = SynR_evaluator.evaluate(design_variant)

 Example code defining the inductance step is provided below.
 This code defines the analyzer problem class (input to the analyzer), initializes the analyzer class with an explanation of the required configurations, and calls the post-analyzer class.
-The ``SynR_Inductance_PostAnalyzer`` class is used to process the inductance data and saliency ratio and to print the results.
-A copy of this file lies in the ``eMach\examples\mach_eval_examples\SynR_eval`` folder.

 .. code-block:: python